grussdorian/quadruped/README.md

 ### Leg assembly

 Take the laser cut parts, upper legs and lower legs and place a thrust bearing between the two joints, and another bearing to the side of the screw head.
 The flat end of the lower leg should touch the ground and the lower leg should be facing outwards, away from the body.
-Place a m3x16 screw between the sandwitched joints and tighten a nilon locknut from the other end.
+Place a m3x16 screw between the sandwitched joints and tighten a nylon locknut from the other end.
 This way prepare all the 4 legs.

 ![hip6](/img/hip6preright.jpg)